 Since 2017, fee-paying agencies placing contractors in the public sector have carried the IR35 liability should the end-client set the worker’s status incorrectly.
-Now, with the tax reform set to be extended to the private sector in April 2021, any recruiter placing contractors in the private sector must make sure accurate IR35 decisions are being made, given they will also carry the liability.
+Now, with the tax reforms extended to the private sector from April 2021, any recruiter placing contractors in the private sector must make sure accurate IR35 decisions are being made, given they will also carry the liability.

 IR35 itself is quite a complicated legislation, which has led to a lot of confusion when it comes to making sure the rules are applied correctly.
 And one of the major problems resulting from the introduction of public sector changes was the widespread use of blanket determinations, which you might have heard of.

 What are blanket IR35 determinations?

 A blanket determination is when all contractors working for a particular client are automatically placed inside or outside of IR35.

 Why should agencies advise clients against making blanket IR35 determinations?

 The problem with blanket assessments is that they easily result in wrong decisions.
 There are many different individual factors to consider when setting IR35 status, so to presume that every contractor engagement belongs inside the rules, for example, risks mistakes.